skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 points: 5
 ```

-## Mutations Executed as a Sequence
+## Mutations executed as a sequence

 In GraphQL, mutations are executed as a sequence.
 Otherwise, it's hard to detect errors like adding the same author again and again.

-> It's totally upto the GraphQL server implementation to implement mutations like this.
+> It's totally up to the GraphQL server implementation to implement mutations like this.
 Reference NodeJS implementation and other community implementations for Python and Scala follow this.

 *****